 An inflated ego may be borne from too much self-esteem, or when you realized just how important and special you are inspired by mental imbalances.
 People with a huge ego sometimes feel unequal to others because, deep inside, they feel worthless and undeserving of respect.

-But when you respect yourself and believe in yourself, the ego is still naturally always present, but does not play a huge part in your actions.
-The person with self-respect simply likes himself/herself, which is not contingent on success or failure.
+But when you respect yourself, the ego is still naturally present, but does not play a huge part in your actions.
+The person with self-respect simply likes themselves, which is not contingent on their own personal successes or failures.

 1. You’re the doormat.